Can Trading Systems be Adaptive?

 1) How can different indicator signals be combined into one decision?

-The good thing about chart indicators is that there’s a continuous feedback of decision and outcome.
-From future prices you can directly measure how good any indicator signal was at any time.
-In other words, you can categorically confirm whether a buy, sell or hold signal from an indicator was the right decision or not.
+The good thing about chart indicators is that there’s feedback.
+From future prices you can measure how good any indicator was at any time.
+In other words, you can confirm whether a buy, sell or hold signal from an indicator was the right decision or not.

-Most algorithmic trading systems rely on more than one indicator to make their trading decisions.
-The tricky question then arises as to how to interpret the inputs from different indicators in a meaningful way.
-To understand the problem let’s look at the following toy example:
+Most auto trading systems rely on more than one indicator or system to make their trading decisions.
+The tricky question then arises as to how to use inputs from these different systems in a meaningful way.

 Suppose I create a simple trading system and I use these conditions to indicate a buy signal:

 Indicator 1: Momentum equal or above 100 (F1)

 Indicator 2: MACD between 30 and 50 (F2)

 Indicator 3: RSI between 40 and 50 (F3)